jrobertwells/mld-devops-test/README.md

 ### The task
 We would like see a solution to run the 'notes' application using docker with CouchDB as its backend, the solution provided should enable us to run the 'notes' application as a container along with CouchDB on our machine.
 Please provide any supporting documentation.

+If you go and look at ```https://docs.docker.com/install/linux/docker-ee/ubuntu/``` for Linux or ```https://docs.docker.com/docker-for-windows/install/``` for Windows
+Google around on how to 'build a container in docker' and I would suggest pushing to dockerhub as the repo.

 We will check the files/solutions provided, and if this meets the required standard you'll be invited to an interview.
 We may then discuss your solution in more detail.
 Solutions can be provided as a git repo, a zip or any other means.